oliviahsia/MavenProject/README.md

 Clone the repository to your local machine:

-This is a change on the main branch.
+This is a change on the branch.